fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 ### Overview

-The proposed solution is one of many possible ways for dealing with the proposed scenario and many similar to it.
+The proposed solution is one of many possible ways of dealing with this scenario and many similar to it.
 It relies solely on Fastify, so no fancy infrastructure tricks or third-party libraries will be necessary.

-In order to simplify things we won't be dealing with a precise OAuth flow but, instead, simulate a scenario in which some key is needed in order to serve a request and that key can only be retrieved in runtime by authenticating with an external provider.
+To simplify things we won't be dealing with a precise OAuth flow but, instead, simulate a scenario in which some key is needed to serve a request and that key can only be retrieved in runtime by authenticating with an external provider.

 The main goal here is to deny requests that would otherwise fail **as early as possible** and with some **meaningful context**.
-That's both useful for the server (less resources allocated into a bound-to-fail task) and for the client (they get some meaningful information and don't need to wait long for it).
+That's both useful for the server (fewer resources allocated to a bound-to-fail task) and for the client (they get some meaningful information and don't need to wait long for it).

 That will be achieved by wrapping into a custom plugin two main features: